 MP for Nuneaton

-Jodie Gosling is the Labour and Co-operative MP for Nuneaton, elected in 2024.
-The data notes her current role as MP and does not provide prior career history.
+Jodie Gosling is the Member of Parliament for Nuneaton, elected in 2024 as a Labour and Co-operative candidate.
+The data provided notes her current role as an MP and does not include details of her career prior to entering Parliament.
+The information here focuses on voting records and declared financial interests.

 Generated 21 February 2026